Red Dawn (2012 film): Plot

-An introductory montage shows the fallout of an economic crisis in the European Union and a weakened NATO alliance, amid collaborative dealings between a progressively militant North Korea, now led by the young Kim Jong Un, and ultranationalist-dominated Russia.
-The increased deployment of U.S. troops abroad leaves the mainland vulnerable, and American infrastructure is increasingly vulnerable to the threat of a cyberattack.
+In the fallout of an economic crisis in the European Union and a weakened NATO alliance, collaborative dealings have occurred between a progressively militant North Korea, now led by the young Kim Jong Un, and ultranationalist-dominated Russia.
+The increased deployment of U.S. troops abroad leaves the mainland vulnerable, and American infrastructure is increasingly vulnerable to the threat of cyberattack.

-U.S. Marine Jed Eckert is home on leave in Spokane, Washington.
-He reunites with his father, Spokane Police Sergeant Tom Eckert, and his brother, football player Matt Eckert, as well as his childhood friend Toni Walsh and her cousin Erica Martin, Matt's girlfriend.
-Matt's football team, the Wolverines, suffers a defeat against another team.
-After the game, they go to a bar but an unexpected blackout leads to them going home.
+U.S. Marine Jed Eckert is on home leave in Spokane, Washington where he reunites with his father, Spokane Police Sergeant Tom Eckert, his brother, Matt Eckert, and his childhood friend Toni Walsh and her cousin Erica Martin, Matt's girlfriend.
+After the city suffers a blackout, Jed and Matt witness North Korean paratroopers and transport aircraft over the town.
+Their father tells them to escape to their cabin in the woods while he helps the townspeople.
+They're joined by Matt's friends Robert Kitner, Daryl Jenkins, Danny Jackson, siblings Julie and Greg Goodyear, a stranger Pete and his buddy.
+After Erica is captured by North Koreans, Toni also joins them.

-The following morning, Jed and Matt are shocked to see swarms of invading North Korean paratroopers and transport aircraft.
-Their father tells them to flee to their cabin in the woods while he helps the townspeople.
-They are joined there by Matt's friends Robert Kitner, Daryl Jenkins, Danny Jackson, siblings Julie and Greg Goodyear, a stranger named Pete, and later by Toni; Erica is captured by the North Koreans.
-Tensions build as the teens try to decide whether to surrender to the invaders or resist, with Pete ending up betraying their position.
-North Korean soldiers, under the command of Captain Cho, bring Sergeant Eckert and Daryl's father, the mayor, out to convince the group to surrender; while the mayor persuades the boys to give up, Cho executes Sergeant Eckert after he refuses to cooperate and actively encourages them to resist.
+As the group debates whether to surrender or resist, Pete inadvertently betrays their position.
+Captain Cho's North Korean soldiers order Daryl's father, the mayor, to convince the group to surrender.
+When Sergeant Eckert refuses to cooperate and actively encourages them to resist, he is executed by Cho.

-Later, Jed announces that he intends to fight and the others agree to join him, calling themselves the Wolverines after their school mascot.
-After acquiring weapons, establishing a base in an abandoned mine, and being trained by Jed, the Wolverines begin a series of guerrilla attacks against soldiers and collaborators, including Pete who gets killed in a bomb explosion.

-As Matt manages to free Erica from her imprisonment, he jeopardizes the mission resulting in Greg's death, leading to tension between him and Jed.
-The North Koreans retaliate by bombarding the surrounding woods to destroy the Wolverines' base, killing Danny and Julie, with the remaining survivors fleeing deeper into the woods.